Turn your Smartphone

 By Franz Wedekind

-translation and adaptation Giovanni Ortoleva
+adaptation and direction Giovanni Ortoleva

 artistic supervision by Antonio Latella